 OTHERS

-Various other stone markers hard to classify, including the Hyakudo Mairi Wheel, the Jizo Wheel, the Omokaru Ishi, literature stones, and other stone objects with special meaning.
+Other stone markers hard to classify, including the Hyakudo Mairi Wheel, the Jizō Wheel, the Omokaru Ishi, literature stones, and other stone objects with special meaning.

 PHOTO TOURS